metamemelord/Crawly/README.md

 # Crawly
-A wrapper applications to save crawled data in json files in batches.
+A batch processing engine to run web crawlers in parallel.

 **DISCLAIMER**: Crawly is **NOT** a crawler, it is only a container that can load crawling works and save the data in JSON files.